Listed stock corporations are obligated to issue and publish annual Corporate Governance Statements, including for the Group.

 Accounting and audit services

 Accounting for the Jungheinrich Group is performed in accordance with the International Financial Reporting Standards (IFRS) as adopted by the European Union.
 The audits of the annual financial statements and the consolidated financial statements are performed by an independent auditor elected by the Annual General Meeting.
-Upon recommendation of the Supervisory Board, the Annual General Meeting held on 10 May 2022 appointed PricewaterhouseCoopers GmbH, Wirtschaftsprüfungsgesellschaft, Hamburg, as its auditor and Group auditor for the 2022 financial year.
+Upon recommendation of the Supervisory Board, the Annual General Meeting held on 11 May 2023 reappointed PricewaterhouseCoopers GmbH, Wirtschaftsprüfungsgesellschaft, Hamburg, as its auditor and Group auditor for the 2023 financial year.

 It has been agreed with the auditor that they shall immediately report all findings and events relevant to the tasks of the Supervisory Board and the Finance and Audit Committee that arise during the audit and that they shall inform the Finance and Audit Committee and make a note in the audit report if, in the course of carrying out the audit, they determine that the declaration on the German Corporate Governance Code issued by the Board of Management and the Supervisory Board is incorrect.